Martha Nussbaum

 World famous philosopher

 Martha Nussbaum is Distinguished Professor of Law and Ethics at the University of Chicago.
-She has made major contributions to sex and gender, ethics, politics and justice.
-In her latest book, Justice for Animals, she turns to nature.
+She has made groundbreaking contributions to sex and gender, ethics, politics and justice.
+In her latest book, Justice for Animals, she explains how we have got animal ethics wrong and why we need a moral reawakening.

 Photo of Martha Nussbaum